 Child Custody, Parenting Time and Child Support

 When parents have children together and are not married, it is still important to get legal papers filed with the Court.
 The three main areas that need to be addressed in the court case are: custody, parenting time and child support.
-Lillian, as a longtime advocate of co- parenting, encourages parents to work together for the sake of their children.
-As an attorney who has done hundreds of cases, she can guide parents through the maze of custody, what parenting plan might work for them and discuss child support.
+The Family Law Bend attorneys, as longtime advocates of co- parenting, encourage parents to work together for the sake of their children.
+As attorneys who have done hundreds of cases, they can guide parents through the maze of custody, what parenting plan might work for them and discuss child support.

-Sometimes, there are substance abuse issues or mental health problems and Lillian is well versed in dealing with these family issues.
-Most parents fear that their child will be taken away from them but Lillian works hard to make sure both parents co- parent their child when it is appropriate.
+Sometimes, there are substance abuse issues or mental health problems and Lillian and Joel are well versed in dealing with these family issues.
+Most parents fear that their child will be taken away from them but the attorneys work hard to make sure both parents co- parent their child when it is appropriate.
 It is important to get child support established so the financial needs are being met.

 Children love both parents and the separation is tough on them and it gets especially hard if the parents are engaging in a long drawn out court battle fighting it out for up to a year or longer.
 Family Law Bend works to provide a win/win situation especially for the kids.
 It is essential to have the proper legal paper work in place because if you don't then there is no legal document in place that states what the parenting time is or who has custody of the children.
 Mother or Father could pick up the children and drive them to another state and there are no legal limitations because the paperwork is not in place.